remygatins/BlackSeaBass_project/notebook/2020-01-BSB-DNA-extraction.md

 ### 26-Feb-2020

+### BSB DNA extractions, round 1.

 *Note: upon thawing samples for extraction, I noticed that samples from NC and NJ have very small amount of tissue.
 Sara recommends not using them in the first round of extraction (practice more before dealing with such small tissues)*

-Solutions used: buffer 1, protease 1.
+Digestion

+Solutions used: buffer "1", protease "1" (we have two kits in the lab, randomly labelling kits "1" and "2" just to keep track of which ones I'm using for which samples).

 Samples selected for 1st round of extraction, plate method: